MikeTaylor/scottkit/docs/scottkit.md

 ### Play options

-XXX to be written

 * **-s** _number_, **--random-seed** _number_
   Set the random seed to specified _number_, allowing a game to be played repeatably even if it contains random elements.
 Two runs of the same game using the same random seem will result in the same random events, whereas if no seed is specific then each run will generate different random numbers.

 * **-l** _file_, **--load-game** _file_
   Load a previously saved game from the named _file_, allowing the player to continue from where the previous session was saved.
+(It is also possible to load a saved game from within ScottKit, using the special command **#LOAD** _filename_.)

 * **-f** _file_, **--read-file** _file_
   Read the initial set of player commands from the named _file_, with control reverting to the player once the contents of the file have been exhausted.
 This is useful when creating walkthroughs, as they can be incrementally extended with the results of the user's experiments.
 Note that the effects of a given set of commands are only predictable when run using the same random seed on each run (see **-s** above).